CtrlK

 Distinctiveness Conflict Risk

 Scoped specifically to 'Grove code examples' testing, which is a clear niche.
-The combination of 'Grove' domain specificity and test-focused triggers makes it unlikely to conflict with general testing or general Grove skills.
+The combination of 'Grove' domain specificity and test-focused triggers makes it unlikely to conflict with general testing or general Grove coding skills.

 3 / 3